Patricia291997/cachematrix.R/README.md

                       getinverse=getinverse)
 }

  # # This function computes the inverse of the special "matrix" returned by makeCacheMatrix above.
 cacheSolve  <- function ( x , ... ) {
-  # # Returns an array that is the inverse of 'x'
                 inve <- x$getinverse()
                  if(!is.null(inve)){
                         message("getting cached data")
                         return(inve)